 The remedy of the defect shall have no effect on the Customer’s rights according to the Contract.

-Nothing in this Clause 25 shall relieve the Contractor from any other responsibilities under this Contract.
+Nothing in this Clause 25 (Liability for defects of Work and Warranty) shall relieve the Contractor from any other responsibilities under this Contract.

 After expiration of Contractor’s warranty stipulated in Clause 25.7 and extended, if applicable, in accordance with Clause 25.12, the Customer shall have the right to make any modifications of the Equipment at its sole discretion.